wallarm/product-documentation/docs/latest/user-guides/settings/integrations/amazon-s3.md

 Data fields for each hit:

-* `time` - date and time of hit detection in the ISO 8601 format
+* `time` - date and time of hit detection in the Unix Timestamp format
 * `request_id`
 * `ip` - attacker's IP
 * Hit source type: `datacenter`, `tor`, `remote_country`